 Michael Ulrich, PhD started his position as Director of NYU Washington after over eleven years at the University of Maryland.
 For most of that time, he directed study abroad and taught several short-term courses for premedical students in London, Paris, Amsterdam, Madrid and Cape Town.
 Prior to his tenure at Maryland, Michael was on the biology faculty at Elon University where his duties included co-chairing the department, teaching biology and interdisciplinary courses and developing new study abroad programs.
 Michael Ulrich received a Ph.D. in Molecular Genetics from Washington University and graduated Phi Beta Kappa from the University of Iowa with a BA in biology.
 Michael was the author of an instructor’s manual for the biology textbook “Asking about Life” and has presented numerous times at regional, national and international conferences on his teaching and study abroad experiences.

-Dan Vergano is the senior science reporter and a columnist at USA Today, where he has been on staff since 1999.
-Previous reporting stints were at Medical Tribune and HealthWeek (PBS) with additional freelance work for Men's Health, New Scientist, Science, Washington Post, Air & Space Smithsonian and elsewhere.
+Dan Vergano is a senior writer-editor at National Geographic, where he focuses on space, archaeology and enterprise reporting.
+He was formerly the senior science writer/columnist at USA Today.
+Prior reporting stints were at Medical Tribune and HealthWeek (PBS) with additional freelance work for Men's Health, New Scientist, Science, Washington Post, Air& Space Smithsonian and elsewhere.
 Dan has a B.S. in aerospace engineering from Penn State and a M.A. in Science, Technology and Public Policy from George Washington University.
 Dan Vergano won the 2011 Gene Stuart Award from the Society for American Archeology, for a story and video series on Maya archeology, and the 2006 David Perlman Award for Excellence in Science Journalism from the American Geophysical Union, for a USA Today cover story on climate change.
 Dan was a 2007-08 Nieman Fellow at Harvard, where he studied and spoke about the intersection of science and politics.
 He has about 9,000 followers on Twitter for @dvergano, and he would be more than happy to see you there as well.

 Jesse Merriam, Esq., is currently a fifth-year Ph.D. student in the Political Science Department at Johns Hopkins University, in the process of completing his dissertation on legal consistency and the rule of law.
 He has published extensively on various areas of constitutional law and theory in top law journals, such as the Columbia Human Rights Law Review and the William and Mary Bill of Rights Journal, as well as in peer-reviewed journals, such as Law and Philosophy.
 In 2012, he completed his M.A. in both the Hopkins Philosophy and Political Science Departments.
 Before coming to Hopkins, Jesse received his J.D. from GW Law and B.A. from Wesleyan University.
 He has worked as a litigator at the Center for Constitutional Litigation, a firm specializing in challenging the constitutionality of restrictions on access to courts, and as a researcher in religion and law at the Pew Forum, where he wrote about various areas of First Amendment law.